This unit introduces and explores 24-hour time and time zones.

 Stop the rotation in a position when the sun is shining directly at New Zealand.

 What time will this be in Aotearoa?
-(12 noon unless it is daylight saving.
-With DLS the time will be 1:00pm)
+(12 noon unless it is Daylight Savings, the time will be 1:00pm)

 Think about the time in these locations: